 Cochrane Registries, www.cochraneregistries.ca.
 Paste link into your browser to view dates and book your test.

 When can I get my Class 5?

 You have to be at least 16 years of age and must have held a learners license for at least 12 months prior.

 When can I get my learners?

 To get your learners (Class 7) you have to be at least 14 years old.
-It can be taken at Cochrane Registries.
+The knowledge test can be taken at Cochrane Registries.
 If you require an oral test, please contact the Registries to book.

 Will I have other students in the car with me?

 We do not encourage joint lessons or expect you to drive with another student in the car.
 We would like you to have our undivided attention and for you to have no distractions whilst learning to drive.